ulysseskan/moviescore/README.md

 ## tl;dr
-Aggregate movie ratings for a given movie
+Aggregate movie ratings for a given movie.

 ## About
 Works, but very much a work in progress.  (see bugs below)